PsychoLlama/recommendations/README.md

 A loosely organized list of things I love and go out of my way to recommend.

+## Nix

+- [nix](https://nixos.org/): Cross-platform package manager with one of the largest and up-to-date registries in the world.
+By design, it supports project-local development environments with pinned dependencies.
+- [nixos](https://nixos.org/): A declarative Linux distro built on Nix.
+It's like Docker on steriods.
+Instead of pinning development shells, pin everything from your linux kernel to your terminal emulator.
+Bricked your boot process?
+Just roll back to the last working version.
+- [home-manager](https://github.com/nix-community/home-manager): User configuration layer built on the NixOS module system.
+Makes your configs portable and identical across Linux distros, macOS, and WSL.
+- [nix-darwin](https://github.com/nix-darwin/nix-darwin): Manages the macOS host as though it's a NixOS system.
+(You'd still use Home Manager for everything cross-platform.)
+- [nix-direnv](https://github.com/nix-community/nix-direnv): Integrates with `direnv` to automatically load development environments when you `cd` into a project.
+- [noogle](https://noogle.dev/): Search engine for the Nix language.
+Particularly useful for discovering `lib` functions.

 ## Terminal Tools

 - [bottom](https://github.com/ClementTsang/bottom): Quite possibly the greatest system monitor ever written.